antoine-hochart/person_detection/README.md

 ### Some remarks

 :triangular_flag_on_post:
-The above algorithm will display a box even if its confidence level is below `min_IoU`, provided a similar box with a high confidence level is detected on the previous or the next frame.
+The above algorithm will display a box even if its confidence level is below `min_conf`, provided a similar box with a high confidence level is detected on the previous or the next frame.
 In other words, it decreases the number of false negative detections (and symmetrically increases the number of false positives).